mrmins/EmojiRaiting/README.md

 2. Maximization/Minimization on `hover` event.

 **Features for version 0.7**
 1. Display all the emoticons while you haven't selected anyone.
-Contraction once select one (like a horizontal accordion).
+Contraction once you select one (like a horizontal accordion).

 # Considerations.
 This plugin is under construction, now, it accepts "id", but in a close future, we going to accept multiple initializations with classes.